JaeYeonLee0621/SystemDesign-Interview/HTTPS.md

 ## Hashing

-- A function that converts an input into a `fixed-sized` string of bytes

-- Deterministic : The same input will always result in the same output
+- `Deterministic` : The same input will always result in the `same output`
-- Fixed Size
+- `Fixed Size`
 - Fast Computation
-- Pre-image Resistence : Infeasible to reverse the hash back to the original input
+- Pre-image Resistence : `Infeasible to reverse` the hash back to the original input
-- Collision Resistance : It should be extremely hard to find two different inputs that produce the same output
+- `Collision Resistance` : It should be extremely hard to find two different inputs that produce the same output

 ![image](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/f1ce0763-d5a5-4df6-908e-e44ce0b47cef)